metamn/react/content/blog/on-design-sytems/index.md

 Design systems have no clear theory behind yet.
 Everybody rolls their own following or not existing design patterns.

-The patterns below come from the analyzed systems.
+The patterns below come from the analysed systems.
 Shopify's Polaris and Adobe's Spectrum are implementing all these patterns to a certain extent.
 The rest implements none, or part of them.

 Theory is important.
 Drives design decisions.
 It's good to have solid foundation and principles enduring years.

 #### Single Source of Truth (SST)

 Design systems collect settings under a common place.
-Any later change goes into this single source of truth and reflects accross the system automatically.
+Any later change goes into this single source of truth and reflects across the system automatically.
 Devs are not required to spend their attention searching for settings locations.

 #### Single Responsibility Principle (SRP)

-Design systems contains dozens, hundreds of tokens and components.
+Design systems contain dozens, hundreds of tokens and components.

-Independent components&mdash;contained; capable to exist on their own, in isolation&mdash compose better and provide modular architecture.
+Independent components&mdash;contained; capable to exist on their own, in isolation&mdash; compose better and provide modular architecture.

 #### The base / variant pattern (BEM)

-In [Building (and Re-Building) the Airbnb Design System](https://www.slideshare.net/MajaWichrowska/building-and-rebuilding-the-airbnb-design-system) an old pattern, [BEM](http://getbem.com/introduction/) emerges as solution for scalability.
+In [Building (and Re-Building) the Airbnb Design System](https://www.slideshare.net/MajaWichrowska/building-and-rebuilding-the-airbnb-design-system) an old pattern, [BEM](http://getbem.com/introduction/) emerges as a solution for scalability.

 Keeping a simple base and following simple rules for extensions scales up the source code and reduces its complexity.

 ### Technology

-In contrast to theory, technology is well defined on the design systems scene.
+In contrast to theory, technology is well-defined on the design systems scene.

 The majority of the solutions goes with **Typescript** and **CSS-in-JS**.
 All solutions embrace packaging and publishing to NPM.
 Half of them via a **monorepo**.